-Refusal rate from the trawler fleet list in the eastern Baltic has increased in 2015 to 28% compared to the later years 16-18%.
+Refusal rate from the trawler fleet list in the eastern Baltic has increased in 2016 to 22% compared to the later years 10-18%.
 The reason for the increase could be caused the landing obligation.
 An increase in refusal rate could off course have an effect on the estimate.

-In the western Baltic Sea the refusal rate increased from 16 to 21% in 2015.
+In the western Baltic Sea the refusal rate increased from 21% in 2015 to 26% in 2016.

-Figure 1.
+Figure 2.
 Danish landings of cod by ICES square (blue squares) compared with the amount (in kg) of sampled cod by square (red dots).

-Figure 2.
+Figure 3.
 This figure shows the relative distribution of the harbour samples (yellow dots) compared to the landings (blue).